Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/compiling-and-simulating.rst

 Dependencies
 ------------

-The solver library utilizes several compilation, metadata check and post compilation scripts from the Vitis AIE DSP library.
+The solver library utilizes several compilation, metadata checks, and post-compilation scripts from the Vitis AIE DSP library.
 Ensure that you have set up the DSP library environment in the same directory as the solver library.
 For more information on setting up the AIE DSP library environment, refer to the `Vitis DSP Library User Guide <https://docs.amd.com/r/en-US/Vitis_Libraries/L2-AIE-DSP-Library-User-Guide>`.

 Library Element Unit Test